How to Be Antifa

 Why We Read These Books

-In October 2025, Donald Trump signed an executive order declaring “Antifa” a domestic terrorist organization.
-Days later, NSPM-7 expanded that order — directing federal agencies to surveil, target, and disrupt anyone associated with antifascism.
+On September 22, 2025, Donald Trump signed an executive order declaring “Antifa” a domestic terrorist organization.
+Three days later, his National Security Presidential Memorandum #7 (NSPM-7) expanded that order — directing federal agencies to surveil, target, and disrupt anyone associated with antifascism.

 These moves are not about safety; they’re about criminalizing dissent and erasing a proud, deeply American tradition: ordinary people standing up to authoritarianism.